elastic/ecctl/docs/ecctl_deployment_resync.md

 ## ecctl deployment resync

-Resynchronizes the search index and cache for the selected deployment
+Resynchronizes the search index and cache for the selected deployment or all

 ### Synopsis

-Resynchronizes the search index and cache for the selected deployment
+Resynchronizes the search index and cache for the selected deployment or all

 ```
-ecctl deployment resync [<deployment id> | --all] [flags]
+ecctl deployment resync {<deployment id> | --all} [flags]
 ```

 ### Options